eFFecTM/BotteBot/README.md

-#Botte Bot
+# Botte Bot

-##Introduction
+## Features
-This repository is used to create a Slack bot which can perform various things.
+This repository is used to create a Slack bot which can perform various things:
+* Insult people
+* Check the current weather at a given location
+* Define a word you mentioned in a conversation
+* Translate sentences
+* ...
+More coming soon!

-##Get started
+## Get started
 * Install python and pip3
 * Install the requirements.txt
 * Set the _nltk_data_ folder in the correct path of your machine
-* Ask one of the authors for the _config.ini_ file to get the correct API keys
+* Get the necessary API keys and put them in the _config.ini_ file

 ## Authors
 * Jan De Laet